 Most of my materials are recycled or salvaged - I purchase my metals from a refinery in Sydney that recycles and refines silver and gold, or I repurpose my scrap metal into new pieces.

-I use second hand pearls that I find in charity shops / thrift stores.
+I use second hand pearls that I find in charity shops / thrift stores / markets.

 All stones are ethically made ( lab created ) or recycled.